Your July Gardening Guide

 - July is also the best time for planting and transplanting rose bushes and deciduous trees, like maples and birches while they are dormant.
 This will give them enough time to settle and reward you with their beautiful bright foliage next autumn.

 - Winter flowering Aloes will add instant colour and attract nectar feeding birds.
-Aloes can be prone to white scale and if not controlled it will spread rapidly.
+Aloes can be prone to white scale that, if not controlled, will spread rapidly.
 Check regularly and treat with an appropriate product.

 - Weeds will show off clearly now against the dormant deciduous lawn.
 Use the opportunity to manually remove as much as possible.